The

 -Jon Lowry, Every Moment Holy, Vol III

-“Leave space for Emmanuel.” -H.G.
+“Leave space for Emmanuel.” -J.W.W.

 The Art of Transition